chenheinrich/CosmoMC-RELIKE/README.rst

 Description and installation
 =============================

-CosmoMC-relike uses the generic sampler of CosmoMC to sample the fortran implementation of the `relike` likelihood.
+CosmoMC-RELIKE uses the generic sampler of CosmoMC to sample the fortran implementation of the RELIKE likelihood.

 For more information on CosmoMC and getdist (the plotting package), see `here <https://cosmologist.info/cosmomc/readme.html>`_.